-What follows is the ILCMA Code of Ethics.
+What follows is the ICMA Code of Ethics, which all ILCMA members must follow.
 For further information, you may also view:

 - Rules of Procedure for Code of Ethics Violations

 The mission of ICMA is to create excellence in local governance by developing and fostering

 professional local government management worldwide.
 To further this mission, certain principles, as

 enforced by the Rules of Procedure, shall govern the conduct of every member of ICMA, who shall:

 We believe professional management is essential to efficient and democratic local